ON THIS PAGE

 See Also

-Configuring Queue Monitoring
+Configure Queue and Traffic Monitoring

-Network analytics queue monitoring provides visibility into the performance and behavior of the data center infrastructure.
+Network analytics queue and traffic monitoring provides visibility into the performance and behavior of the data center infrastructure.
 This feature collects data from the switch, analyzes the data using sophisticated algorithms, and captures the results in reports.
 You can use the reports to help troubleshoot problems, make decisions, and adjust resources as needed.

 To configure queue monitoring on a QFX Series standalone switch: